Business

 In the meanwhile, deepfakes are a growing cybersecurity threat that companies must prepare for as technology develops.

 You should be concerned about deepfakes for the following reasons.
+If you are blackmailed by العميق التزييف, you can contact us.

 How are deepfakes able to jeopardise safety?